 - Single-point or throttle body injection

 The earliest and simplest type of fuel injection, single-point simply replaces the carburetor with one or two fuel-injector nozzles in the throttle body, which is the throat of the engine’s air intake manifold.
-For some automakers, single-point injection was a stepping stone to the more complex multi-point system.
-Though not as precise as the systems that have followed, TBI meters fuel better than a carburetor and is less expensive and easier to service.
+For some automakers, single-point injection was a stepping stone to the more complex multipoint system.
+Though not as precise as the systems that have followed, TBI meters fuel with better control than a carburetor and is less expensive and easier to service.

-Multi-point fuel injection devotes a separate injector nozzle to each cylinder, right outside its intake port, which is why the system is sometimes called port injection.
+Multipoint fuel injection devotes a separate injector nozzle to each cylinder, right outside its intake port, which is why the system is sometimes called port injection.
 Shooting the fuel vapor this close to the intake port almost ensures that it will be drawn completely into the cylinder.
-The main advantage is that MPFI meters fuel more precisely than do TBI designs, better achieving the desired air/fuel ratio and improving all related aspects.
+The main advantage is that MPFI meters fuel more precisely than do TBI designs, better achieving the desired air-fuel ratio and improving all related aspects.
 Also, it virtually eliminates the possibility that fuel will condense or collect in the intake manifold.
 With TBI and carburetors, the intake manifold must be designed to conduct the engine’s heat, a measure to vaporize liquid fuel.

-Sequential fuel injection, also called sequential port fuel injection (SPFI) or timed injection, is a type of multi-port injection.
+Sequential fuel injection, also called sequential port fuel injection (SPFI) or timed injection, is a type of multiport injection.
 Though basic MPFI employs multiple injectors, they all spray their fuel at the same time or in groups.
 As a result, the fuel may “hang around” a port for as long as 150 milliseconds when the engine is idling.
 This may not seem like much, but it’s enough of a shortcoming that engineers addressed it: Sequential fuel injection triggers each injector nozzle independently.
 Timed like spark plugs, they spray the fuel immediately before or as their intake valve opens.
-It seems a minor step, but efficiency and emissions improvements come in very small doses.
+It seems like a minor step, but efficiency and emissions improvements come in very small doses.

 Direct injection takes the fuel injection concept about as far as it can go, injecting fuel directly into the combustion chambers, past the valves.
-More common in diesel engines, direct injection is starting to pop up in gasoline engine designs, sometimes called DIG for direct injection gasoline.
+More common in diesel engines, direct injection is starting to pop up in gasoline engine designs, sometimes called DIG for direct-injection gasoline.
 Again, fuel metering is even more precise than in the other injection schemes, and the direct injection gives engineers yet another variable to influence precisely how combustion occurs in the cylinders.
-The science of engine design scrutinizes how the fuel/air mixture swirls around in the cylinders and how the explosion travels from the ignition point.
+The science of engine design scrutinizes how the air-fuel mixture swirls around in the cylinders and how the explosion travels from the ignition point.